openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-05-23-move-images-to-zfs.md

 After stoping the stalled syncoid, I wait for the next run.

 It's catastrophic, OVH3 does not serve images anymore.
-Looking at processes I see a `zfr rollback` on `rpool/off/images` and it's normal since syncoid tries to put it on last snapshot before syncing.
+Looking at processes I see a `zfs rollback` on `rpool/off/images` and it's normal since syncoid tries to put it on last snapshot before syncing.
 But in the meantime, NGINX does not have access to images… and it seems to take a long time to happen.

 #### Disabling atime on ovh3